arjavsharma91/IEEE-1788.1-2017-Interval-Arithmetic/paper.md

 Existing Python frameworks generally fall short of modern standards.
 Legacy packages like `pyinterval` provide basic interval representations but are no longer actively maintained and lack structural alignment with the unified specifications outlined in the modern IEEE 1788 framework.
 More recent libraries, such as `IntvalPy`, focus heavily on specialized interval linear systems, visualization, and classical or Kaucher interval arithmetic; however, they do not implement the complete IEEE 1788.1-2017 decoration subsystem.
 Without automated, exception-free decoration propagation (`com`, `dac`, `def`, `trv`, `ill`), these tools cannot dynamically monitor mathematical continuity or domain validity across multi-stage function evaluations.
 This leaves Python researchers without an accessible, out-of-the-box option that delivers both hardware-enforced numeric containment and rigorous execution-state tracking. `decoint` explicitly fills this gap, providing a streamlined, standard-aligned interface designed to meet the demands of modern computational science.

+# Software Architecture and Implementation

+`decoint` employs a decoupled, multi-layered object architecture designed to cleanly separate rigorous numeric containment from execution-state metadata tracking.
+The codebase exposes two primary user-facing classes: `Interval`, which handles the mathematical infimum and supremum bounds, and `DecoratedInterval`, a composite class that wraps an underlying `Interval` instance alongside a corresponding IEEE 1788 decoration object.

 The underlying computational pipeline operates through a strict three-tier hierarchy:

 1. **The Rounding Layer:** At the lowest level, the library abstracts directed rounding through specialized, decoupled primitive operations (e.g., `sin_up` and `sin_down`).
 Each primitive explicitly configures a local, isolated `gmpy2` context, modifying the underlying GNU MPFR rounding flags to guarantee directed truncation towards positive or negative infinity respectively, without altering the user's global runtime environment.